SquirrelEnjoyer23/Air-Quality-Detector/README.md

 This device can be helpful for monitoring indoor temprature and humidity, or even finding its way in a 3D printing room or with your spools to make sure they stay in good condition!

+This project was made to be fairly cheap and to make use of the components that i had if you want to make this yourself you may have to end up tweaking a few things.

 ![image](https://github.com/user-attachments/assets/7ca408fc-73b6-48b4-8d8e-a9eed1050690)

 ![image](https://github.com/user-attachments/assets/c2841aa8-c9da-47ab-a693-46158e231bd0)